 Rome Music School Tours

 A music concert tour to Rome offers groups the opportunity to perform at unique world-class venues, whilst enjoying all the attractions of a city brimming with history and glamour.
 We particularly recommend it for choral groups and NST can build a concert tour itinerary that includes performing in some of the most famous churches in the world.

-A concert tour to this stunning ancient city, offers music groups the opportunity to perform in wonderful venues and settings whilst absorbing the fascinating history of Rome.
+A concert tour to this stunning ancient city, offers music groups the opportunity to perform in wonderful venues and settings whilst absorbing the fascinating history of Rome and Italy.
 On your music trip to Rome, you’ll benefit from our first-hand knowledge of venues, visits and attractions and accommodation that will best suit your group’s needs.

 Price Shown includes